Last Updated: 8/22/24

 Since 1992, the Secret Cinema has been the Philadelphia area’s premiere floating repertory cinema series, bringing hundreds of unique programs to nightclubs, bars, coffee houses, museums, open fields, colleges, art galleries, bookstores, and sometimes even theaters and film festivals.
 Drawing on its own large private film archive (as well as other collections), the Secret Cinema attempts to explore the uncharted territory and the genres that fall between the cracks, with programs devoted to educational and industrial films, cult and exploitation features, cartoons, rare television, local history, home movies, erotic films, politically incorrect material, and the odd Hollywood classic.
 As long as it exists on real celluloid, that is—Secret Cinema screenings never use video/digital projection.
 While mainly based in Philadelphia, the Secret Cinema has also brought programming to other cities and countries.

-There will be one complete show at 7:30 pm.
-Admission is $13.50, $11.00 seniors/students, $8.00 BMFI members.
+There will be one complete show at 7:30 pm (note earlier than usual start time).
+Admission is free.

-Plus much, much more!
+Plus more!

 FUTURE SECRET CINEMA EVENTS (more info soon):